 The Beanie Boo Adoption

 Each child was given a numbered ticket upon arrival to the party.
 The tickets were simply thin strips of cardstock with heart shaped numbers attached.
-The number corresponded with a number that I had earlier assigned to each Beanie Boo that we’d purchased (find them on Amazon, or sometimes sold in ‘lots’ on eBay – check here to see if there are any currently for sale, or get them the old fashioned way and go to a toy store!).
+The number corresponded with a number that I had earlier assigned to each Beanie Boo that we’d purchased (Update: since the party, I learned that Beanie Boos are often sold in ‘lots’ on eBay – looks like you can get some great deals!
+If not, Amazon is a good bet).
 I kept the number assignments random, except for rigging it to make sure the birthday girl got her preferred Beanie Boo and I made sure that the three boys who attended got the more masculine looking Beanie Boos.

 The Beanie Boo Registration Process.